zjanda/Job-Application-Log-Automator/README.md

 ### Setup

+You’ll need:

+- A Google Sheet (preformatted or templated to your liking)
+- A Google service account with access to the sheet
+- Python 3 and required packages (`gspread`, `oauth2client`, `beautifulsoup`, etc.)
+- API with setting to allow automated changes to a sheet, not just the ability to read one.

+Make sure to add your credentials file and adjust the config if needed.

+### Sheet Layout

 The sheet should start on row 4 (titles, 5 is first data line).
 It should start on column E and go to S with the following headings.